-For those of us who profess to be on a spiritual journey while here on Earth, no matter how well we think we’re doing, there will be times when we behave in ways that are anything but spiritual.
+For those of us who profess to be on a spiritual journey while here on Earth, no matter how well we think we’re doing, there can still be times when we behave in ways that are anything but spiritual.

-For example, just the other day a friend of mine told me something I didn’t like and I reacted in such a way that it not only offended them but I’m sure also hurt them.
+For example, just the other day I called to say hello to a good friend of mine, and when he almost immediately began telling me something that I didn’t like, I reacted in such a way that it not only offended him but I’m sure also hurt him.
 I apologized for it, but the damage had been done, and I felt bad about it.

 I later wondered to myself, “why wasn’t I able to use the restraint I had often practiced before when angry at someone, and where was all the spiritual growth I thought I had obtained over the years?”